MarcoSchaeferT/InVADo_setup/readme.md

   - [x] Download debugging symbols
   - [x] Download debug binaries
 - PLIP running in Linux subsystem must be installed via the script: run_plip_install.cmd
-- the rest of the need programs is downloaded via CMake
+- the rest of the needed programs is downloaded via CMake

 ## Building InVADo: